-At Bookings For You, we firmly believe that the key to a successful family holiday is to keep the children entertained and happy at all times!
+At Bookings For You, we firmly believe that the key to a successful family holiday in Italy is to keep the children entertained and happy at all times!
 Hopefully our guide to what to see and do during family holidays in Tuscany will help ensure that this is the case!

-Dependent on your choice of holiday property, you may well have the convenience of a play area on site to keep the youngest of children entertained.
+Dependent on which apartment or villa in Tuscany you have chosen, you may well have the convenience of a play area on site to keep the youngest of children entertained.
 You may also have the luxury of either a private or communal swimming pool on hand.
-Many a happy hour can be spent on holiday with the parents enjoying the luxury of reading a book whilst the children play in the pool.
+Many a happy hour can be spent on holiday as parents enjoying the luxury of reading a book whilst the children play in the pool.

-However, whilst many children will be happy to spend hours by the swimming pool at your choice of holiday property, it’s important for parents to have other activities up their sleeves to keep them entertained.
+Many children will be happy to spend hours by the swimming pool at your chosen Tuscany villa rental.
+Nevertheless, it’s important for parents to have other activities up their sleeves to keep them entertained too.

-Despite initial appearances, there should be enough in all of the major Tuscan cities to keep your youngsters amused.
+Despite initial appearances, there should be enough in all of the major cities in Tuscany to keep your youngsters amused.

-Florence has a surprising amount for the under 18 age group, with several museums catering specifically for children, including the Museo dei Ragazzi in the Palazzo Vecchio.
+Florence has a surprising amount for the under 18 age group,.
+Several museums cater specifically for children, including the Museo dei Ragazzi in the Palazzo Vecchio.
 The Leonardo da Vinci Museum also tends to be popular.
-Our advice is not to try and cram in too much and don’t make the mistake of dragging your youngsters everywhere on foot.
+Our advice is not to try and cram in too much.
+And definitely don’t make the mistake of dragging your youngsters everywhere on foot.
 Be creative – use the ‘hop on hop off’ buses as a way of enjoying a guided tour around the city.
 Alternatively, you could also tour Florence in a horse drawn carriage.
 Please click here for our full guide to Florence for children and our guide to Florence for teenagers.

 If you’re visiting in the height of the Summer, and are concerned about the heat, then focus your holiday plans on activities you know will keep the children cool!
-One such place is the waterpark in Cecina Mare. www.acquavillage.it The park opens from June to September each year, with free entry for under 3’s and reduced rates for 3-11 year olds.
+One such place is the waterpark in Cecina Mare.
+The park opens from June to September each year.
+Entry is free for under 3’s and there are reduced rates for 3-11 year olds.
 There are a host of slides and pools to keep them happily entertained for the whole day!

-For those children who love animals, try taking them to the Pistoia Zoo. www.zoodipistoia.it.
+For those children who love animals, try taking them to the Pistoia Zoo.
 It’s certainly the best of the zoos on offer in this region, with over 100 different species to see.
-It’s intentions are also honourable as it focuses on housing endangered species, and has already successfully bred rare and threatened species including Caimans, ring tailed lemurs and Fennec foxes.
+It’s intentions are also honourable too.
+It focuses on housing endangered species, and has already successfully bred rare and threatened species including Caimans, ring tailed lemurs and Fennec foxes.

-For those more interested in dinosaurs, there is the Prehistoric Park at Peccioli where the owner has created replica dinosaurs from the tyrannosaurus to a 12 metre high brachiosauro.
+For those more interested in dinosaurs, there is the Prehistoric Park at Peccioli.
+The owner has created replica dinosaurs from the tyrannosaurus to a 12 metre high brachiosaurus.
 There is also a bear cave for the children to enjoy and a ‘real’ erupting volcano.
-The park is huge with over 30,000 square metres in total, dotted with picnic and recreation areas. www.parcopreistorico.it Entry is cheap at only 3 or 4 euros per person.
+The park is huge with over 30,000 square metres in total, dotted with picnic and recreation areas.
+Entry is cheap at only a few euros per person.

-Finally, Tuscany is a region full of festivals.
+Finally, there are always lots of festivals in Tuscany.
 Do check out what festivals might be taking place during your stay as these are often extremely popular with children.
 Some worthy of note for youngsters include the Carnivale dei Ragazzi, held in February each year in Calci.
 Also in February is the world famous Viareggio carnival.
 There is also the Festa dei Bimbi in Casciana Terme in August.